Apr 28, 2021

 By The Lyra Team

-As of today, it has officially been one year since the World Health Organization (WHO) declared the COVID-19 virus a global pandemic.
-The last year has been described as unprecedented, turbulent, tumultuous, and a myriad of other adjectives that fail to do it justice.
+It has been over a year since the onset of the COVID-19 pandemic–and the last year has been described as unprecedented, turbulent, tumultuous, and a myriad of other adjectives that fail to do it justice.
 Millions of people have seen their lives entirely disrupted by the precautions required to curb the virus’s spread, and while news of the vaccine last December sparked hope for many, the reality of the vaccine rollout has been fraught with disorganization and uncertainty.
 Now, as of April 19th, 2021, all adults over the age of 16 in the United States are eligible for vaccination–but only 29 percent of Americans have received complete vaccination.

 Many have experienced anxiety related to vaccination, with Mental Health America (MHA) reporting that only 63 percent of healthcare providers are willing to be vaccinated immediately.
 Reluctance toward vaccination is also prevalent among Black and Latinx groups, who have historically been the victims of discriminatory and dangerous health and economic policies as well as notoriously unethical medical research.
 An additional plethora of misinformation about the vaccine and its efficacy and safety, as well as the lack of planning around the vaccine rollout on both federal and state levels has led to more confusion and stress about the prospect of vaccination.